 It is easy to make homemade kefir as it essentially only takes 2 ingredients, milk and your grains and/or starter.
 Typically you would use about 1T grains or starter to 1 quart of water.
 The process from start to finish is about 24 hours to get a perfectly tangy gelatinized dairy or vegan milk drink.
 These versions are always best over commercial varieties that have to comply within certain guidelines for selling a fermented beverage and may produce an inferior product.

 Kefir, pronounced "kee-fir", is traditionally made from cow or goats milk but one of the advantages of making your own homemade-style is that you can use vegan milk options instead of consuming animal products.
-A thick creamy kefir can be achieved by using a combination of coconut meat and coconut water as well as homemade nut milk blends, like almond milk.
+A thick creamy kefir can be achieved by using a combination of coconut meat and er as well as homemade nut milk blends, like almond milk.

 Kefir is not yogurt, and although they are both cultured, each contain entirely different types of beneficial bacteria.
 The process of making yogurt uses primarily Streptococcus thermophilus and Lactobacillus bulgaricus starter strains, while kefir grains are known to contain many different strains of Lactobacillus, Leuconostoc, Pseudomonas, Acetobacter and Streptococcus as well as numerous types of yeast species including Saccharomyces, Kluyveromyces, Torula and Kazachstania.